laurent-martin/faspex4_inpage_validation/README.md

 * The package must contain exactly two files
 * The first file must have extension `.mxf`
-* The second file must ave extension `.xml`
+* The second file must have extension `.xml`
 * Both files must have the same basename.

-It is a good idea to place package submission instructions in the dropbox' Instruction area.
+It is a good idea to place package submission instructions in the Dropbox' Instruction area.

 ### Deployment

-Place both javascript (engine and definitions) files in the folder: `[Faspex]/public/javascripts`.
+Place both JavaScript (engine and definitions) files in the folder: `[Faspex]/public/javascripts`.
 On Linux `[Faspex]` is `/opt/aspera/faspex`.

 Make sure that those files have the same ownership and access rights than other files in the same folder.
-(typically, on Linux: `chown faspex:` and `chmod a+r` )
+(typically, on Linux: `chown faspex:` and `chmod a+r`)

 To activate the engine: add the following line at the end of:
 `[Faspex]/app/views/layouts/_javascripts.html.erb`